 When is coaching not appropriate or effective?

-• If you have a diagnosed mental health condition other than depression, anxiety, “ajustment disorder” or PTSD.
-All of those are pretty common among trauma parents and often get better on their own as we work through the coaching process.
-Anything else will likely need a higher level of care and supervison.
+- If you have a diagnosed mental health condition other than depression, anxiety, “Adjustment Disorder” or PTSD.
+All of these are fairly common among trauma parents and often get better on their own as we work through the coaching process.
+Anything else will likely need a higher level of care and supervision.

-• If depression, anxiety, or PTSD are severe enough to regularly disrupt your ability to function in daily life or your ability to fully participate in the coaching process.
+- If the depression, anxiety, or other symptoms you experience are severe enough to regularly disrupt your ability to function in daily life.